jboss-developer/jboss-jdg-quickstarts/openshift/datagrid-service/xsite/README.md

 To demonstrate how Data Grid replicates data between sites, you run a simple Java application to store a sample key/value entry in **Site A** and then retrieve the entry from **Site B**.

+When you're finished, review the [Configuration Reference](#config_ref) for details on how Data Grid uses the JGroups RELAY2 protocol for cross-site replication.

 Setting Up Sites in Minishift
 -----------------------------
 **Before You Begin:** Review the system requirements and complete the procedures in _Setting Up Minishift_ in the [OpenShift Quickstart README](../../README.md).